A Journey through Italian 20th-Century Art

 A Dialogue Between Art and Architecture

 Twentieth-century Italian art is a crucial part of Generali’s cultural heritage.
-The collection, the seeds of which were established during the 1980s and 1990s under the expert eye of Maurizio Fagiolo Dell’Arco, before being gradually enriched with further acquisitions over time, can be found across several of the Company’s Italian heaquarters.
+The collection, the seeds of which were established during the 1980s and 1990s under the expert eye of Maurizio Fagiolo Dell’Arco, before being gradually enriched with further acquisitions over time, can be found across several of the Company’s Italian headquarters.
 Today, it is a successful and proud example of corporate patronage.

 In Milan, visitors can wander between some of the most influential artistic movements of the 20th century, through the works of artists including Alberto Savinio, Antonio Donghi, Giuseppe Capogrossi, Carlo Carrà, and Filippo De Pisis, among the leading exponents of Futurism, metaphysical art, and magical realism.